Can You Get Unemployment While on Social Security?

 Each state has its own rules and processes for unemployment insurance.
 You can find information for your state by visiting the U.S. Department of Labor online.

 The online application process is typically straightforward and allows you to file from the comfort of your home.
-Some states also offer the option to apply by phone or in person at local unemployment offices.
+Some states also allow people to apply by phone or in person at local unemployment offices.

 Who Is Eligible for Unemployment Benefits?